whitelizard/tiip/README.md

 - Notification records published on an internal bus channel
 - An error message
 - etc.

-#### ok
-Simple boolean key in reply messages only, that indicates the outcome - if it was successful or failed.

-#### tenant
-ID of a tenant in a multi-tenancy solution.

 ### By example
 A gateway sends position data to the server: